gramener/gramex-guide/deploy/README.md

 ### Apache load balancing

-To distribute load you can run multiple Gramex instances on different ports on a single server or on multiple servers.
-You could configure Apache server to serve requests from multiple instances.
+To distribute load, run multiple Gramex instances on different ports on one or more servers.

-Here is a minimal configuration to use the Apache server for proxy load balancing:
+Here is a minimal Apache configuration:

 ```apache
 LoadModule proxy_module                modules/mod_proxy.so